dschnei1/ngs4ecoprod/README.md

 ```
 ngs4_download_tax_k2k -i ~/ngs4ecoprod/ngs4ecoprod/db
 ```
-Note: Download will be performed in current directory - make sure you have ~580 Gb (+676 Gb if you extract to the same disk) of disk space before starting the download.
+Note: Download will be performed in current directory - make sure you have ~580 Gb (+676 Gb if you install/extract to the same disk) of disk space before starting the download.

 ## Uninstall NGS-4-ECOPROD
 To remove the pipeline do the following (adapt .bashrc to your shell)